udeyrishi/hours/README.md

 # what is the total pending payment of all the completed shifts plus this shift,
 # if this shift were ended right now, minus all the payments made.
 Also shows today's hours
 $ hours --status

+# For seeing the current status in a BitBar friendly format (used by the plugin)
+$ hours --bitbar

 # For deleting the log file
 $ hours --clear